vinteumorg/Floresta/CONTRIBUTING.md

 If you have `just`, we have a script that performs all the checks we do on CI (test, linting, docker...) use `just pcc` (pre commit check) before pushing your changes.

-When it comes error handling, we prefer exact and meaningful error handling to deliver consumers(developers and users) an accurate error that describes exatcly what happened wrong.
+When it comes error handling, we prefer exact and meaningful error handling to deliver consumers(developers and users) an accurate error that describes exactly what happened wrong.

 Instead of: